Is Project Management Killing Good Products, Teams and Software? - Slashdot

 Has the blogger got anything to back up his claims or is it just another consultant looking for a gig?

-Good project management matters (Score:3)
+Good project management matters (Score:5, Informative)

-It's Project MISmanagement mostly (Score:2)
+It's Project MISmanagement mostly (Score:4, Informative)

+At one time I was over a group that did final post production QA on in house programs.
+The project manager allocated a week for the QA testing of the entire system and I told him that it would take at least four and maybe six weeks.
+I had no input to the original time allocated.
+On the very first day of testing I was able to find enough problems that when I wrote them up and turned them over to the project manager that day he turned blue.
+It was at least three weeks work before he was able to get those fixed and give us another shot at testing.
+Final outcome was that we were right at the six week point before we were able to report the system clean enough to use.

 Shitty project management is.
 No news here.
 (Score:2)